Thicker Than Water (2014 TV series)

 Thicker Than Water (Tjockare än vatten) is a television drama produced by Sweden's SVT in cooperation with Finland's Svenska Yle.
 Most of the action is set in Åland.
-The show's first season, consisting of ten episodes, was shown in Sweden in 2014, the second in 2016.
+The show's first season, consisting of ten episodes, was shown in Sweden in 2014, the second in 2016, and the third in 2020.

 Plot

 Three siblings are reunited at their mother's guesthouse in Åland at the start of the summer.
 When Anna-Lisa Waldemar takes her own life, the siblings—eldest brother Lasse, a struggling Stockholm restaurateur, younger sister Jonna, an actor, and middle child Oskar, who manages the guesthouse alongside his wife Liv—discover that her will requires them to spend the season running the business before they can inherit it from her.
 Secrets from twenty years earlier and from more recent times are uncovered, as well as more than one body, as the siblings attempt to overcome their differences for the sake of their mother—and the money.